kamimrcht/CARNAC-LR/README.md

 	4 5

 The first four reads are in one cluster, the two last reads are in a second cluster.

+* Transform clusters file to separated Fasta files: python3 CARNAC_to_fasta.py <CARNAC_cluters.txt> <original_read_file.fa> [/path/to/write/files] [cluster_min_size]
+Mandatory arguments are the output of CARNAC followed by the read file.
+A path can be given to write the fasta files of each cluster, and a minimum size of the cluster to be written can be set.

 # Contact: